 The main challenge in developing the training was going through the massive amount of information available on each drug and condense it into easily understandable and accessible online learning for the sales reps, most of whom were not from a pharmaceutical background.
 This meant that most of the learners had no clue about the human body nor about how the drug would produce its action in the treatment of a disease.
 As they would be interacting with experienced medical practitioners, in addition to information about the drug they also needed to know at least the basics of human anatomy and physiology that was relevant to the drug they were marketing.

-We collaborated with the client and conducted onsite training for the SMEs on eLearning, basic instructional design and the process for generating the right kind of content.
-We also invited SMEs to visit our premises and work with our instructional designers and developers, so that they understood our course development process.
-These steps were instrumental in helping the SMEs gain insights into the nitty-gritty of eLearning.
+It was also challenging to deal with the subject matter experts (SMEs) who were new to eLearning and did not understand the difference between ‘need to know’ and ‘nice to know’ content.
+We overcame this challenge by conducting onsite training for the SMEs on eLearning, basic instructional design, and on generating the right kind of content.
+We also invited SMEs to visit our premises and work with our instructional designers and developers, so they could understand how the courses were designed and developed.
+Just because the SMEs were with us all the time and were giving us immediate feedback, we could deliver almost 21 modules in just 3 days.
+This is how we helped the SMEs gain insights into the nitty-gritty of eLearning.

 Considering also the very limited time the sales reps had available for training, CommLab India, in consultation with the client, decided on a microlearning approach.
 We created a curriculum of 5 to 6 (sometimes more) microlearning modules for each drug, each around 10-15 minutes in duration.
 The modules were developed in Articulate Storyline (it was the best tool for multi-device compatible content at the time) and were accessible on a range of devices.